flyinggrizzly/mobile-suits-in-the-black/content/credits-license/_index.md

             link="https://bladesinthedark.com/licensing" >}}

-The game _Against the Titans of War_ is licensed on the same [Creative Commons CC BY 3.0 license](https://creativecommons.org/licenses/by/3.0/) as _Blades_, with the exception of material copyrighted by Sotsu Sunrise, Namco Bandai, or any other Gundam IP holder.
+The game _Against the Titans of War_ is licensed on the same [Creative Commons CC BY 3.0 license](https://creativecommons.org/licenses/by/3.0/) as _Blades_.

 ## Game influences

 The [Twilight Mirage
 season](https://friendsatthetable.libsyn.com/category/Twilight+Mirage) of
-[Friends at the Table](http://friendsatthetable.cash), for showing me I could use _Scum and Villainy_ to do awesome giant robot shit.
+[Friends at the Table](http://friendsatthetable.cash), for showing me I could use _Scum and Villainy_ to do awesome giant robot shit (even if I've left the _SaV_ rules-as-base behind).

 [_Armour Astir_](https://tinyurl.com/armourastir) by
 [weregazelle](https://twitter.com/weregazelle), for being an amazing giant robot